Adjust Your SIP Details

 • Financial Discipline: SIP instills a habit of regular saving and investing, helping you build a corpus systematically without relying on market timing.

 • Flexibility: You can start a SIP with as little as ₹100–₹500 per month in most mutual funds.
-You can also increase, pause, or stop SIP at any time.
+You can also increase, pause, or stop your SIP at any time.

 • Diversification: Mutual funds invest in a basket of stocks or bonds, providing automatic diversification that reduces individual stock risk.